2025/04/17

 Bela Lugosi: Good eeevening, ladies and gentlemen.
 Tonigh', I 'ave ze pleasure of speaking with the talented author behind "Grantley's Last Laugh," Mr. Chris Johnson.
 Greetings, Mr. Johnson!

 Chris Johnson: G'day, Drac.
-It's an honor to be here with you.
+It's an honour to be here with you.

 Bela Lugosi: Let's delve into the vorld you've created in your gothic 'orror tale.
 Ze enigmatic Benjamin Grantley and ze dark secrets of Grantley Manor seem to be at ze centre of ze story.
 Can you tell us vat inspired you to write about zis eerie settin'?